 These Brulures had become the cement to my connection to others.

-Raised in Paris, Gabriel was studied in international school in Paris.
+Raised in Paris, Gabriel has studied in international school in the French capital.
 There, he received a Bachelor’s in Sociology and Human Sciences in 2010.
 After working as a journalist in Photo Magazine, he left the French capital for London, U.K. in 2010, where he undertook an MA in Photojournalism and Documentary Photography.

 There, he strayed from traditional journalism and explored different sides of documentary photography, and more concept driven bodies of work.
 After a year of working in a local paper and working on analogue based projects, he decided to try his luck in China, to broaden his horizon and collaborate with agency Transterra Media.

-In Hangzhou, he was exhibited at the Alliance Française (French cultural center), worked for local magazines, and covered incredible China’s fake Paris for numerous publications in Europe throughout 2015 and 2016.
+In Hangzhou, he was exhibited at the Alliance Française (French cultural center), worked for local magazines, and covered incredible China’s fake Paris for numerous publications including Ouest France, Vice France, Delayed Gratification in Europe throughout 2015 and 2016.
 He kept on learning Chinese and Japanese, until he moved to Shanghai.
+There, he worked for AFP Press agency and brands such as Beats by Dre, Tyson, MO&Co, and Holly Cato.

-There, he worked on projects mixing medias using writing, photography, and archives.
-He was exhibited at the Basement 6 exhibition space for his work Brulures (2016).
-He is now back in Western Europe and on the move, working on different projects, getting while keeping his connection with Asia alive.
+He works on projects mixing medias using writing, photography, and archives.
+He was exhibited at the Alliance Française in Hangzhou for his work « Frozen China » , Mr. Film, and at the independent exhibition space Basement 6 exhibition space for his work « Brulures » (2016).
+He lives between Shanghai and Paris, working on different commercial and personal projects.